NhanHC-dev/Dart_Flutter_Tutorial/week_one/README.md

 #### Basic Exercises

-- Create a variable named `name` and assign it a value of "John".
-- Create a variable named `age` and assign it a value of 30.
-- Create a variable named `isMarried` and assign it a value of false.
-- Create a variable named `height` and assign it a value of 1.75.
-- Create a variable named `weight` and assign it a value of 80.5.
-- Create a variable named `bmi` and assign it a value of `weight / (height \* height)`.
+x Create a variable named `name` and assign it a value of "John". x Create a variable named `age` and assign it a value of 30. x Create a variable named `isMarried` and assign it a value of false. x Create a variable named `height` and assign it a value of 1.75. x Create a variable named `weight` and assign it a value of 80.5. x Create a variable named `bmi` and assign it a value of `weight / (height \* height)`.

 #### Intermediate Exercises